 Often when cars from the 90s start to exhibit common ignition coil problems we trace the issue back to a faulty automotive ignition module.
 In other words, these coils remained reliable for the most part.

-Then car manufacturers started producing individual coils for each cylinder.
-Sometimes the coil uses a short ignition wire that leads down to the spark plug threaded into the cylinder head.
+Then car manufacturers started producing individual coils for each cylinder with mixed results.
+Example, the GM 3.6 L V6 ignition coil failed in large numbers.
+Sometimes they mount the coil on the valve cover and use a short ignition wire leading down to the spark plug threaded into the cylinder head.